Athletics at the 2004 Summer Olympics – Men's marathon

-The Men's marathon at the 2004 Summer Olympics took place on August 29 in the streets of Athens, Greece.
-One hundred and one athletes from 59 nations competed.
+The Men's marathon at the 2004 Summer Olympics took place on August 29 in the streets of Athens, Greece where one hundred and one athletes from 59 nations competed.
 The event was won by Stefano Baldini of Italy, the nation's first victory in the event since 1988 and second overall.
 The United States reached the podium in the event for the first time since 1976 with Meb Keflezighi's silver.
 Vanderlei de Lima took bronze, Brazil's first-ever medal in the men's marathon.

 As with the previous Games, the marathon also marked the end of the 2004 Summer Olympics and the medal ceremony took place during the closing ceremony at the Olympic Stadium.

+The event was mired in controversy after the organisers rejected an appeal for Vanderlei de Lima to be awarded gold.
+He was leading the race when he was tackled by a spectator, relegating him to third.

 Summary

-The 42-km (26-mile) journey began in Marathon.
+The 42-km (26-mile) journey began in the actual town of Marathon.
 The top contenders all found themselves in a large leading group that held a modest pace through the half marathon.
-A few tried to surge ahead but the most successful was Vanderlei De Lima's attack at 20k.
+A few tried to surge ahead but the most successful was Vanderlei de Lima's attack at 20k.
 Past 25k, Stefano Baldini raised the tempo taking seven others with him.
 Finally, the chase group had been whittled down to three: Stefano Baldini, Paul Tergat, and Mebrahtom Keflezighi.
 After 35k was passed, Tergat (the world record holder) cracked, leaving two runners to chase behind.
 Baldini then closed the gap to De Lima after the latter was attacked by a spectator while dropping Keflezighi.
 Baldini moved into the lead and took it home for the gold medal in 2:10:55.
 Keflezighi caught the fading De Lima as well to take the silver in 2:11:29.
 Finishing at 2:12:11, De Lima was able to hold off Jon Brown, beating him by 15 seconds for the bronze.